 In India and beyond, Hindu nationalism came into the headlines in the 1990s, when the Ayodhya movement gained momentum.
 The first part of this reader shows that some of the nineteenthcentury Hindu socioreligious reformers, such as Dayananda (founder of the Arya Samaj), prepared the ground for Hindu nationalism by positing a Vedic Golden Age.
 The second part of the reader outlines every major political issue on which the Hindu nationalist movement has taken a distinct position.
-2009 978-81-7824-265-1 ₹695 402 pp Paperback E-ISBN: 978-81-7824-420-4 Languages of e-book Political Islam in India, The c.
-1200-1800 Muzaffar Alam, Professor, departments of South Asian Languages and Civilizations, and History, University of Chicago This book shows the ways in which political Islam, from its establishment in medieval north
+2009 978-81-7824-265-1 ₹695 402 pp Paperback E-ISBN: 978-81-7824-420-4 Languages of Political Islam in India, The c.
+1200-1800 Muzaffar Alam, Professor, departments of South Asian Languages and Civilizations, and History, University of Chicago

-India, adapted itself to a variety of Indian contexts and became deeply Indianised.
+This book shows the ways in which political Islam, from its establishment in medieval north India, adapted itself to a variety of Indian contexts and became deeply Indianised.
 Through a close reading of a variety of texts-ranging from normative treatises and Sufi biographies to Persian court poetry-Muzaffar Alam shows that the vocabularies in use went through certain changes so fundamental that the language of Indian Islam became quite different from what was in vogue in contexts outside.
-2008 978-81-7824-223-1 ₹595 260 pp Paperback E-ISBN: 978-81-7824-417-4 Rights: Restricted Scandal of the State Women, Law and Citizenship in Postcolonial India Raieshwari Sundar Raian, Reader in English and Fellow of Wolfson College, Oxford University, UK and women's issues affect reciprocally the state's role and function.
-2008 978-81-7824-222-4 ₹595 332 pp Paperback Rights: Restricted Last Liberal and Other Essays, The e-book Ramachandra Guha, eminent writer and biographer
+2008 978-81-7824-223-1 ₹595 260 pp Paperback E-ISBN: 978-81-7824-417-4 Rights: Restricted Scandal of the State Women, Law and Citizenship in Postcolonial India Rajeshwari Sundar Rajan, Reader in English and Fellow of Wolfson College, Oxford University, UK

 Scandal of the State is an examination of the relationship between the postcolonial democratic Indian nation-state and Indian women's needs and lives.
-The author combines feminist theory and postcolonial studies to show how the state is central to understanding women's identities, and how women
+The author combines feminist theory and postcolonial studies to show how the state is central to understanding women's identities, and how women and women's issues affect reciprocally the state's role and function.
+2008 978-81-7824-222-4 ₹595 332 pp Paperback Rights: Restricted Last Liberal and Other Essays, The Ramachandra Guha, eminent writer and biographer

 This book is on how a large area of contemporary India's cultural and intellectual life has been fashioned by exceptional individuals who have, in diverse ways, imbibed the spirit of liberalism, secularism, personal integrity and social commitment.
 The author's heroes and heroines include environmentalists and social activists, teachers and scholars, scientists and writers, politicians and bureaucrats.
-2007 978-81-7824-219-4 ₹595 292 pp Paperback E-ISBN: 978-81-7824-423-5 Assam and India Fragmented Memories, Cultural Identity, and the Tai-Ahom Struggle Yasmin Saikia, Assistant Professor of History.
-University of North Carolina, Chapel Hill, USA
+2007 978-81-7824-219-4 ₹595 292 pp Paperback E-ISBN: 978-81-7824-423-5 Assam and India Fragmented Memories, Cultural Identity, and the Tai-Ahom Struggle Yasmin Saikia, Assistant Professor of History, University of North Carolina, Chapel Hill, USA